meek2100/mcbd-proxy/README.md

 ## Configuration

 You can configure the proxy in two ways, with **environment variables always taking precedence**.
+This allows you to set base values in a JSON file and override specific ones in your `docker-compose.yml`.

 ### **Method 1: Environment Variables (Recommended)**